Family Support Services and Resources

 There are also several resource centers available to support patient families during their Hospital experience:

-- Located in the Main Building, the Little Rock Foundation Resource Room offers a broad range of services to support parents and families of children with disabilities.
+- Located in the Main Hospital, the Little Rock Foundation Resource Room offers a broad range of services to support parents and families of children with disabilities.

 Find more Hospital services and amenities, including where to eat and stay, ATMs, pharmacies, the gift shop, personal care services, and more.